 If the younger children in your family are creating art this week with UV photosensitive paper, have your older kids research how this paper works.
 Then let your older kids explain the scientific process to the younger kids.

 Hands On Science Fun

 Have your secondary students learn about solar energy by making a solar oven.
-Make a solar oven from a pizza box or an amazon box.
-If you have more than one student at the secondary level, have them make ovens using different directions and compare their efficiency.
+Make a solar oven.
+Use these directions for a pizza box solar oven.
+Or try these directions using an Amazon box.
+If you have more than one student at the secondary level, have them make ovens using different materials and compare their efficiency.
 Which one gets hotter and cooks faster?

 Measure out the relative distances between the planets with toilet paper with these instructions from TeachBesideMe.com

 Watch a documentary about the history and use of telescopes, Eye on the Skies.

 Listen to Sky Tour Astronomy podcast to see what in the night sky this month.